cleverfrog/blueprint3d/README.md

     npm install
     grunt

+NOTE: This has been updated to utilize webpack.
+To get started run:
+    npm install
+    npm run-script build

 The latter command generates `example/js/blueprint3d.js` from `src`.

+The easiest way to run this locally would be to use php.
+    cd example
+    php -S localhost:8000

-The easiest way to run locally is to run a local server from the `example` directory.
+The other easiest way to run locally is to run a local server from the `example` directory.
 There are plenty of options.
 One uses Python's built in webserver:

     cd example